NiklasGollenstede/native-ext/README.md

 ### Implementation status

-Building, installation and connecting from Firefox works on Windows, Linux and macOS, from Chrome currently only Windows.\
+Building, installation and connecting from Chrome and Firefox works on Windows, Linux and macOS.\
 The API for the connection establishment and the modifications of the node.js environment are not finalized.